MiMi Aung: Awards and public engagement

+Aung is an expert for The Planetary Society and has written for Spaceflight.

+During the development of the helicopter, Aung installed a webcam in the cleanroom at JPL that allowed the public to watch the team's progress.

 Aung was featured in the 2019 documentary Space Queens, along with several other women who were inspired by Apollo 11.
 The archival footage mentioned her involvement in the Mars 2020 project and, in particular, her work on the Ingenuity helicopter.

+On 24 April 2023, Aung spoke at the Radcliffe Institute for Advanced Study at Harvard University.
+Her lecture "The Sky’s Not the Limit: My Journey into Space Exploration and STEM," described her personal journey as a space engineer.